Film festival: European festivals

-The most important European film festivals are the Venice Film Festival (late summer to early autumn), the Cannes Film Festival (late spring to early summer), and the Berlin International Film Festival (late winter to early spring), founded in 1932, 1946, and 1951 respectively.
+The most important European film festivals are the Venice Film Festival (late summer to early autumn), the Cannes Film Festival (late spring to early summer), and the Berlin International Film Festival (late winter to early spring), founded in 1932, 1946, and 1951, respectively.
+The Edinburgh International Film Festival, founded in 1946, is the world's oldest continually running film festival.

 Animation

 Many film festivals are dedicated exclusively to animation.